Hans Schack, 4th Count of Schackenborg: Biography

-At the early death of his father on 11 July 1741, he inherited the County of Schackenborg and assumed the title of enfeoffed count.
+At the early death of his father on 11 July 1741, he inherited the Countship of Schackenborg and assumed the title of enfeoffed count.

 Count Schack died on 21 August 1796, aged 62, at Schackenborg Castle.
 He was succeeded by his eldest surviving son, Otto Didrik Schack.

 Family

 Schack married firstly on 7 January 1757 at Christiansborg Palace Chapel in Copenhagen Ulrikke Augusta Vilhelmine Moltke, daughter of Danish courtier, statesman and diplomat Count Adam Gottlob Moltke and Christiane Frederikke von Brüggemann, by whom he had four children.
 She died on 7 April 1763 in Copenhagen.